 - 1 heaping teaspoon fresh grated ginger

-- 2 tablespoons low sodium soy sauce + more if desired
+- 2 to 3 tablespoons low sodium soy sauce + more if desired

 - shredded carrots

 - roasted seaweed gim, shredded thin

 - Using a heavy bottomed pot or dutch oven over high heat, bring your chicken stock, grated ginger, soy sauce and rice wine vinegar to a boil.
 Once boiling, add the shredded cabbage and turn down to a medium simmer.
 Let cook for another 5 to 6 minutes, or until the cabbage is softened.
 Taste and season with more low sodium soy sauce if needed.

 - To assemble your broth bowl: Place some soba noodles into your bowl and pour in the broth, making sure to get some cabbage too.
 Top the noodles with the boy choy, mushrooms, pan fried tofu, pickled radishes and carrots.
 Sprinkle on the roasted sesame seeds, gim and diced green onions.
 Serve immediately and enjoy.
 Feel free to drizzle on some sriracha sauce as well if desired.

 Welcome to Sunday Supper!
 Today we’re sharing heart healthy recipes!
 A big thank you to Lori from Foxes Love Lemons and Ethel from Eating in Instead for hosting today!
 Check out all of these fabulous recipes!

 - Oatmeal Chocolate Chip Scones by Brunch with Joy

 - Create-Your-Own Overnight Oatmeal by Rhubarb and Honey